grafana/grafana/docs/sources/panels-visualizations/visualizations/time-series/index.md

 Gradient mode specifies the gradient fill, which is based on the series color.
 To change the color, use the standard color scheme field option.
 For more information, refer to [Color scheme][].

 - **None:** No gradient fill.
 This is the default setting.
-- **Opacity:** An opacity gradient where the opacity of the fill increases as Y-axis values increase.
+- **Opacity:** An opacity gradient where the opacity of the fill increases as y-axis values increase.
 - **Hue:** A subtle gradient that is based on the hue of the series color.
 - **Scheme:** A color gradient defined by your [Color scheme][].
 This setting is used for the fill area and line.
 For more information about scheme, refer to [Scheme gradient mode](#scheme-gradient-mode).